Chapter 1:

 How absurd.

 “I’m not sure if I’m cut out for it.
-You seem better suited for it given how you fended them off."
+You seem better suited to be an adventurer, given how you fended them off."

 “What?
 You think I’m skilled?"
 He laughs, "Wait until you meet the guards!
 I only did two years of mandatory service!”